Loading environmental conditions…

 }

 Build from source with cargo build --release -p platatlas-cli.
 A pre-built @platatlas/cli npm wrapper is in flight (not yet published).
-Auth uses the same GitHub login as the trial.
+Auth uses the same GitHub App login as the console — read-only scope; the MCP holds no signing key.

 From any Claude Desktop chat, query your org by capability.